BobbieV/fCC.BAS.truthy-bouncer/README.md

-# fCC.BAS.truthy-bouncer
+# fCC.BAS.falsy-bouncer
-This is the code I used to complete the freeCodeCamp "truthy bouncer" challenge
+This is the code I used to complete the freeCodeCamp "falsy bouncer" challenge